-- structs are value types rather than reference types, and inheritance is not supported for structs.
-Struct values 1 - are stored "on the stack" or "in-line".
-Careful programmers can sometimes enhance performance through 2 - judicious use of structs.
-3 - For example, the use of a struct rather than a class for a Point can make a large difference in the number of 4 memory allocations performed at run time.
+structs are value types rather than reference types, and inheritance is not supported for structs.
+Struct values are stored "on the stack" or "in-line".
+Careful programmers can sometimes enhance performance through judicious use of structs.

+For example, the use of a struct rather than a class for a Point can make a large difference in the number of memory allocations performed at run time.
 The program below creates and initializes an array of 100 points.
-5 - With Point implemented as a class, 101 separate objects are instantiated-one for the array and one each 6 7
+With Point implemented as a class, 101 separate objects are instantiated-one for the array and one each for the 100 elements.